zellij-org/zellij-org.github.io/docs/src/plugin-api-commands.md

 **Required Permission:** [`ChangeApplicationState`](./plugin-api-permissions.md)

 Set or update regex-based content highlights for a pane.
 Highlights are matched against the pane's terminal output and rendered with the specified styles.
 When the user clicks on a highlight, a [`HighlightClicked`](./plugin-api-events.md#highlightclicked) event is delivered.

+**Capture group support:** If the regex pattern contains a capture group, only group 1 is used for the visual highlight extent and the `matched_string` returned in the `HighlightClicked` event.
+This allows patterns to require surrounding context (e.g., whitespace) without including it in the highlight.
+For example, the pattern `(?:^|\s)(src/main\.rs)(?:\s|$)` highlights only `src/main.rs`, not the adjacent spaces.
+Patterns without capture groups behave normally - the full match is used.

 **Parameters:**